TheRealKaup/KTech/readme.md

 ### TextureCreator

-An application made with KTech for creating KTech texture files.
-This program is needed for creating KTech textures because each terminal character cell has an RGB foreground, RGB background and a character values.
+An application made with KTech for creating cell-based texture files for KTech games.
+This program is required because each terminal character cell has an RGB foreground color, an RGB background color and a character values.
 This kind of texture can't be created by a normal pixel-based image creator.

 ![TextureCreator Screenshot](https://github.com/TheRealKaup/TheRealKaup/blob/main/texturecreatorscreenshot.png)